 How long does Dysport last?

 As with any injectable product, the duration will vary from patient to patient.
 Typically, however, it will last around three months to four months.
 We tell our patients that the first time it will last about two and a half months, the second time about three months and after that every three and a half to four and a half months.
 We recommend that you stay up on your injections for the best results at eliminating wrinkles.

 How do I avoid the side effects of Dysport?

 The best way to avoid the side effects is by making sure that the person doing your injections is a licensed health professional.
 Icing the area before and after injections can decrease the risk of bruising.
 Some studies show that the use of arnica prior to injections may be beneficial.
 We also ask that you refrain from certain activities after the injections such as exercise, pressing on the area or going to sleep for about six hours after your injections.

 How much Dysport is needed for the frown lines?

 Glabella is the area between the eyes.
 The amount needed will vary from person to person.
 However, we expect most patients to receive 45 to 75 units in the glabellar (frown line) area.

-How many units of Dysport is needed for crow’s feet?
+How many units of Dysport are needed for crow’s feet?

 The amount needed will vary from person to person.
 However, we expect patients to receive 66 to 70 units in the crow’s feet area.

 How many units of Dysport to treat forehead lines?

 The amount needed will vary from person to person.
 However, we expect patients to receive 40 units in the forehead area.

 Can you exercise after Dysport injections?